 Dorado have as many names throughout the world as their bodies do colors.
 On the Atlantic they are often referred to as dolphin or dolphinfish while on the Pacific they are often referred to by their Hawaiin name, mahi-mahi.
 It is most often in Latin America they are referred to as dorado, which means ‘golden’.

 Most dorado that are caught are in the 10-30 lb range, with smaller fish being found in bigger schools.
-Mature adults can weigh over 50 lbs, with the world record being caught right here in Costa Rica in 1976 with a 87 lb 0 oz monster.
+Mature adults can weigh over 50 lbs.
 Male dorado, referred to as bulls, are the exception among many pelagic species in that they are often bigger than their female counterparts.
 Bull dorado are also very distinguishable by their blunt, vertical forehead while females are more rounded.

 The Diet of a Dorado